Australian National University: Modern era

-The Canberra School of Music and the Canberra School of Art combined in 1988 to form the Canberra Institute of the Arts, and amalgamated with the university as the ANU Institute of the Arts in 1992.
+The Canberra School of Music and the Canberra School of Art were combined by the Canberra Institute of the Arts Ordinance 1988 to form the Canberra Institute of the Arts, and amalgamated with the university as the ANU Institute of the Arts in 1992.

 ANU established its Medical School in 2002, after obtaining federal government approval in 2000.

 On 18 January 2003, the Canberra bushfires largely destroyed the Mount Stromlo Observatory.
 ANU astronomers now conduct research from the Siding Spring Observatory, which contains 10 telescopes including the Anglo-Australian Telescope.

 In February 2013, financial entrepreneur and ANU graduate Graham Tuckwell made the largest university donation in Australian history by giving $50 million to fund an undergraduate scholarship program at ANU.

 ANU is well known for its history of student activism and, in recent years, its fossil fuel divestment campaign, which is one of the longest-running and most successful in the country.
 The decision of the ANU Council to divest from two fossil fuel companies in 2014 was criticised by ministers in the Abbott government, but defended by Vice Chancellor Ian Young, who noted:

 On divestment, it is clear we were in the right and played a truly national and international leadership role. [...]
 [W]e seem to have played a major role in a movement which now seems unstoppable.

 As of 2014 ANU holds investments in major fossil fuel companies.

 A survey conducted by the Australian Human Rights Commission in 2017 found that the ANU had the second-highest incidence of sexual assault and sexual harassment.
 3.5 per cent of respondents from the ANU reported being sexually assaulted in 2016.
 Vice Chancellor Brian Schmidt apologised to victims of sexual assault and harassment.

 The ANU had funding and staff cuts in the School of Music in 2011–15 and in the School of Culture, History and Language in 2016.
 However, there is a range of global (governmental) endowments available for Arts and Social Sciences, designated only for ANU.
 Some courses are now delivered online.

 ANU has exchange agreements in place for its students with many foreign universities, most notably in the Asia-Pacific region, including the National University of Singapore, the University of Tokyo, the University of Hong Kong, Peking University, Tsinghua University and Seoul National University.
 In other regions, notable universities include Université Paris Sciences et Lettres the George Washington University, the University of California, the University of Texas, the University of Toronto in North America and Imperial College London, King's College London, Sciences Po, ETH Zürich, Bocconi University, the University of Copenhagen and Trinity College Dublin in Europe.

 In 2017, Chinese hackers infiltrated the computers of Australian National University, potentially compromising national security research conducted at the university.